 Agilent 6890N GC/5973 MS (GC/MS)

-Equipped with Electron Impact ionization (EI) and Chemical Ionization (CI), it has flame ionization detector (FID), thermal conductivity detector (TCD), and mass selective detector.
+Equipped with Electron Impact ionization (EI) and Chemical Ionization (CI), and mass selective detector.
 Commercial Wiley and NIST libraries (2008 edition) are built in to interpret the mass spectra.
 The instrument can be used to quantitatively and qualitatively analyze a wide variety of volatile compounds and nonvolatile compounds (after chemical derivatization).

 Agilent 7890A GC/5975C MS (GC/MS)

-Equipped with Electron Impact ionization (EI) and Chemical Ionization (CI), it has flame ionization detector (FID) in addition to the standard 5975C mass selective detector.
+Equipped with Electron Impact ionization (EI) and Chemical Ionization (CI), in addition to the standard 5975C mass selective detector.
 Commercial Wiley and NIST libraries (2008 edition) are built in to interpret the mass spectra.

 Sciex 5500 QTrap with Agilent 1200 LC (LC/MS)